mlswg/mls-protocol/draft-ietf-mls-protocol.md

 In order to update the state of the group such as adding and removing participants, MLS messages are used to make changes to the group's ratchet tree.
-While the details of update processing differ between ART and TreeKEM (as described below), in both cases the participant proposing an update to the tree transmits a representation of a set of tree nodes along the direct path from a leaf to the root.
+The participant proposing an update to the tree transmits a representation of a set of tree nodes along the direct path from a leaf to the root.
 Other participants in the group can use these nodes to update their view of the tree, aligning their copy of the tree to the sender's.

-In ART, the transmitted nodes are represented by their public keys.
-Receivers process an update with the following steps:

-1. Replace the public keys in the cached tree with the received values
-2. Whenever a public key is updated for a node whose sibling has a private key populated:
-   * Perform a DH operation and update the node's parent
-   * Repeat the prior step until reaching the root

-In TreeKEM, the sender transmits a node by sending the public key for the node and an encrypted version of the secret value for the node.
+To perform an update, the sender transmits a node by sending the public key for the node and an encrypted version of the secret value for the node.
 The secret value is encrypted in such a way that it can be decrypted only by holders of the private key for one of its children, namely the child that is not in the direct path being transmitted.
-(That is, each node in the direct path is encrypted for holders of the private key for a node in the corresponding copath.)
+That is, each node in the direct path is encrypted for holders of the private key for a node in the corresponding copath.
 For leaf nodes, no encrypted secret is transmitted.

-A TreeKEM update is processed with the following steps:
+The recipient of an update processes it with the following steps:

 1. Compute the updated secret values
   * Identify a node in the direct path for which the local participant